klecko/KISS/docs/pages/getting_started.md

 ```
 git clone https://github.com/klesoft/KISS.git
 ```
-Now you only need two more step.
+Now you only need two more steps.
 First, KISS needs some Scapy files to be modified.
 Those files are located in the `scapy_files` folder inside KISS.
-You will need to move the content of that folder to the source folder of scapy, which is usually located at `/usr/local/lib/pythonXXX/dist-packages/scapy`, where XXX is your Python version (i.e 3.6), or at `/home/NAME/.local/lib/pythonXXX/site-packages/scapy`, where NAME is your username.
+You will need to move the content of that folder.
 <br>
 After that, KISS is ready to run.
-Before that, I recommend you to take a look at the [config](https://klesoft.github.io/KISS/pages/config) and [verbose](https://klesoft.github.io/KISS/pages/verbose) files.
+Before that, I recommend you to take a look at the [config file](https://klesoft.github.io/KISS/pages/config) and at some [examples](https://klesoft.github.io/KISS/pages/examples) files.
 Now, just go to KISS folder and run:
 ```
 sudo python3 KISS.py
 ```